qrvey/partner-portal/docs/data-router/DataRules/data-rule-switch.md

 ---
 id: data-router-switch
-title: Switch
+title: Case
-sidebar_label: Switch
+sidebar_label: Case
 ---

 <div style="text-align: justify">

 The **Case Data Rule**, as in software development, is a feature that will perform different actions depending on the variable or the option passed to the operation.
 This condition can be evaluated to any data type [boolean, string, number].

 > This Data Rule, behave like a Switch/Case, as in most programing language.

 This rule, follows the standard **Data Rules** structure, as follow: